-The amount of time that IPL Hair Removal Lasts is dependent at least somewhat on whether the removal was done with a home device or by a clinician.
-The two paths are somewhat distinct, though the end results are similar.
+The length of time IPL Hair Removal Lasts depends on whether the removal was done with a home device or by a clinician.

-At its core, the technology is the same, but each offers its own perspective pros, and cons.
-In this section, we’re going to examine some of the key differences, benefits, and drawbacks of both clinical and at-home IPL hair removal.
+At its core, the technology is the same, but each offers its own advantages and disadvantages.

 Clinical IPL Treatment

 IPL hair removal was first tested in the mid-1990s.
 After a few successful trial runs, the FDA approved the use of IPL for hair removal in 1997.
 However, since the devices were new and had the potential to harm people if misused, IPL could only be used under strict doctor supervision.